adysurfer/ForexMoneyExperience-WebApplication/Readme.md

 - Import project FrxMonExp and create a virtual environment using terminal: python3 -m venv venv for windows
 - Activate virtual environment using terminal: venv\Scripts\activate
 - Install all packages in requirements.txt file

-- Setup PostgreSQL Database:
+**Setup PostgreSQL Database:**

 1.)
-Download PostgreSQL database here: `https://www.enterprisedb.com/downloads/postgres-postgresql-downloads`
+Download PostgreSQL database here: `https://www.enterprisedb.com/downloads/postgres-postgresql-downloads`, if you use GUI interface for PostgreSQL then while installing skip pgadmin setup.

-    if you use GUI interface for PostgreSQL then while installing skip pgadmin setup 2.)
-Download, Run and install pgadmin here: `https://www.pgadmin.org/download/pgadmin-4-windows/` 3.)
-Setup database and create as new database, Name it to '`productcomparision`' 4.)
+2.)
+Download, Run and install pgadmin here: `https://www.pgadmin.org/download/pgadmin-4-windows/`.

+3.)
+Setup database and create as new database, Name it to '`productcomparision`'.

+4.)
 Use Console and type following commands to create the table and columns:

-    NOTE: Make sure your server is turned off at the time you run these commands i.) `from product_server import db`, Press `enter` ii.) `db.createall()`, Press `enter`
+  NOTE: Make sure your server is turned off at the time you run the below commands

+  i.) `from product_server import db`, Press `enter`

+  ii.) `db.createall()`, Press `enter`

 - Run cmd: `set FLASK_APP = product_server.py` press `enter` then run, cmd: `flask run`
 - Visit localhost -> `http://localhost:5000` to see the web application interface

 **Deployment to Heroku Cloud Server**